aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/styles/create-style-object-using-cellsfactory-class/_index.md

 ---

 ## **Create Style object using CellsFactory class**

-The following sample code creates [Style](https://reference.aspose.com/cells/nodejs-cpp/style) object using [CellsFactory](https://reference.aspose.com/cells/nodejs-cpp/cellsfactory) class and then sets the Default Style of the workbook.
-Please download the [output excel file](5115153.xlsx) to see the results of this code for your reference.
+The following sample code creates a [Style](https://reference.aspose.com/cells/nodejs-cpp/style) object using the [CellsFactory](https://reference.aspose.com/cells/nodejs-cpp/cellsfactory) class and then sets the default style of the workbook.
+Please download the [output Excel file](5115153.xlsx) to see the results of this code for reference.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-Styles-CreateStyleUsingCellsFactory.js" >}}